scalawithcats/scala-with-cats/src/pages/monads/index.md

 - an operation `pure` with type `A => F[A]`;
 - an operation `flatMap`[^bind] with type `(F[A], A => F[B]) => F[B]`.

+[^bind]: In some languages and libraries, notably Haskell and Scalaz, `flatMap` is referred to as `bind`.
+This is purely a difference in terminology.
+We'll use the term `flatMap`
+for compatibility with Cats and the Scala standard library.

-The `pure` operation abstracts over the constructor, providing a way to create a new monad from a value.
+The `pure` operation abstracts over constructors, providing a way to create a new monadic context from a plain value.
+`flatMap` provides the sequencing step we have already discussed, extracting the value from a context and using the supplied function to generate the next context in the sequence.

-Here is a simple Scala definition of a `Monad` type class:
+Here is a simplified version of the `Monad` type class in Cats:

 ```tut:book:silent
 import scala.language.higherKinds